What is in this leaflet

 Before you are given it

-- if you have a heart or lung disease (heart or respiratory failure, heart malformation).
+- disease affecting your heart or your blood vessels (heart failure, heart malformation).

-- if you are about to undergo a thyroid examination or treatment with radioactive iodine.
+- you are due to undergo a thyroid examination or treatment with radioactive iodine,

 Taking other medicines